BlogWhat is Caller ID Spoofing?

 • Inconsistencies: Scammers might not have all the correct information.
 Asking detailed questions about the account or service they claim to represent can reveal fraud.

-• Use Call-Identification Apps: Different free spoof call detector apps are available; use them to screen potential spam calls.
+• Use Call-Identification Apps: Different free spoof call detector apps and call screening apps are available; use them to screen potential spam calls.

 What Happens When You Pick Up a Spoofed Call?